markummitchell/engauge-digitizer/dev/windows/poppler-64bit-build/README.txt

 Building the Poppler Library, and the Libraries It Depends On, In Windows (64 Bit)

 1. Install Visual Studio 2015
+2. Define the critical environment variables using these lines after replacing <root>:
-2. >set PBBUILD=<root>\engauge-digitizer\dev\windows\poppler-64bit-build
+   >set PBBUILD=<root>\engauge-digitizer\dev\windows\poppler-64bit-build
-3. >set PBLIBS=<root>\engauge-digitizer\dev\windows\poppler-64bit-libs
+   >set PBLIBS=<root>\engauge-digitizer\dev\windows\poppler-64bit-libs
-4. Download and install nasm=-2.14rc0-installer-x64.exe
+3. Download and install nasm=-2.14rc0-installer-x64.exe
    a.
 Add directory containing nasm.exe to PATH
-5. Install the yasm assembler into Visual Studio 2015 according to steps at https://www.tortall.net/projects/yasm/manual/html/vsyasm.html
+4. Install the yasm assembler into Visual Studio 2015 according to steps at https://www.tortall.net/projects/yasm/manual/html/vsyasm.html
-6. Extract the following into %PBBUILD% (with version numbers recommended by http://www.linuxfromscratch.org/blfs/view/cvs/general/poppler.html):
+5. Extract the following into %PBBUILD% (with version numbers recommended by http://www.linuxfromscratch.org/blfs/view/cvs/general/poppler.html):
    a.
 Cmake-3.8.0-win64-x64.msi (creates solution files for visual studio)
    b.
 Fontconfig-master.zip (from github/ShiftMediaProject/fontconfig which has a Windows